GMO VenturePartners | Silicon Valley Lab

 And in order to sate the appetites of investors, there is growing demand for a device to mass-produce good entrepreneurs.

 For those reasons, the need for mechanism of mass-production of good entrepreneurs is growing.

-And the impression that we have is that situations where entrepreneurs are at an advantage are further accelerating.
+And the impression that I have is that situations where entrepreneurs are at an advantage are further accelerating.

-That is a description of the social backdrop that we perceived after participating in the YC Demo Day for two days.
+That is a description of the social backdrop that I perceived after participating in the YC Demo Day for two days.

 Hardly known to the general public, this odd name “Y Combinator (YC)” is known thoroughly throughout the worlds of startups and finance.

 Competition has grown fierce, and while there is a sense that it isn’t as much of an outstanding presence as it had been in the past, it no doubt reigns at the top of the incubators and upper streams of Silicon Valley.